How it works

 It only takes 5 minutes to complete our sign up form.
 The more you're comfortable sharing, the better we'll be able to customize your texts based on age, relationship, diagnosis, prognosis, and dates that are important to you (like a birthday or a holiday).

-When you become aware that your loved one has less than two weeks to live, send a text and let us know.
+When you become aware that your loved one is transitioning and likely has just a few weeks or days to live, send a text and let us know.
 We'll send increased support specific to caring for them during the very end of their life.
 You can see examples of these messages by scrolling further down this page.

 2. Add supporters

 This step is optional, but research shows that receiving support from others helps caregivers feel less isolated and decreases burnout.

 Using your customized email template or QR code, easily send invites to the people you'd like to support you.
 Once they accept, we'll text them gentle suggestions and tips about how to be there for you.

 You focus on taking care of yourself; we'll take care of educating your friends and family.

 Once you're signed up, you'll receive your first text within minutes.
 Get grounding, comforting, informative help written by experts.

 - Hi, Elle.
 It's common for dying people to withdraw from activities, friends, and family.
 Know that withdrawal is not personal.
 It is often the body's way of preparing for death and the mind's way of focusing on the emotional and spiritual work of dying.
 If your stepmom is withdrawing, consider planning activities or visits during her most alert times of day.
 Speak to her in the same tone of voice as you always have.
 Your care and presence is still being received.